angela-yang1/tictactoe/README.md

 Player 1 enter a coord x,y to place your X or enter 'q' to give up: 3,1

-Move accepted, well done you've won the game!
+Move accepted.
+Well done player 1, you've won the game!

 X .
 O
 X O .